New COVID-19 restaurant capacity limits dig into already struggling establishments, employees impacted

 But as the restrictions get tougher, it’s getting harder on restaurant owners.
 Pompi was less than thrilled when Governor Baker announced that he would have to reduce the numbers of seats at Memo’s even further.

 “I spent a lot of money getting those partitions up making everyone safer.
-Now the governor shut us down to 25%, that was a nice Christmas present.
+Now the governor shut us down to 25 percent, that was a nice Christmas present.
 So I’m not happy about it, not at all,” Pompi told 22News.

 They’ve been doing well with take-out orders since the beginning of the pandemic.
 Which has helped them make up for the loss of people they can have inside.
 At Memo’s, they’ve been getting by with their loyal customer base but it hasn’t been without some sacrifices to employees.